tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Hopes were high after their Lima Major 4<sup>th</sup> place finish, but the shine dulled pretty quickly.
 Abed also had visa issues getting to Europe which led to Iranian player Mikey standing in for DLS19 and MIRACLE <img class="batchest" title="OMG MIRACLE" style="height: 32px" src="./../../../img/ti12teams/batchest.png"> standing in for DLS20.

-They did recently reach grand finals in DLS21 in September, but it's the LAN results that continue to elude them.
+They did recently reach grand finals at DLS21 in September, but it's the LAN results that continue to elude them.

 **What would success look like?** How funny would it be if Arteezy’s first Valve Major win is the TI with the lowest prize pool since he started competing ten years ago.